return-STEM/programming-guides/guide/introcpp/conditionals.md

 }
 ```

 If we wanted to find house 20, we'd need to make 4 comparisons.
-Although this is the **worse-case** scenario, this is still slower than if we used a `switch` statement:
+Although this is the **worse-case** scenario, this %% TODO well the worst case scenario should be the slowest, maybe say generally the average performance is slower%%is still slower than if we used a `switch` statement:

 ```cpp
 int house